epam/xframework/README.md

 ## XF source modules

-XFramework has its own building blocks that drives it on.
+XFramework has its own building blocks that drive it on.
 Some blocks are mandatory to include in the build of XFramework, other ones are not required.

 Mandatory XF src modules are:
 * `xf.jquery.hooks.js`